akretion/docky/README.rst

 It will create you a .env file you have to edit.
-You can also start from a template like this one : https://github.com/akretion/docky-odoo-template
+You can also start from a template like this one : https://github.com/akretion/docky-odoo-template Note that the template presumes that you have a running Traefik container on the "traefik" docker network.

 Build a project
 ---------------